Raymond-P/NS-VR-Challenge/README.md

 *Some notes:* Make sure that you have the drivers installed for the device that you will be testing your app on.
 I used a OnePlus 6 and it was a pain because...
 OnePlus?
 The drivers for oneplus are on the phone itself and will show once you connect the phone.
 I spent quite a bit figuring this out.

-##Run:
+## Running the app:
 -The easiest way to run the app by far is to simply download the APK file to your device and install it from there.
 This was the way that I had to test in the OP6 since it wouldn't be recognized in USB debugging mode.

 -You can run it as a simulation from unity itself.
 However this isn't always reliable

-##The App
+## The App
 The app is pretty baren and it might or might not be improoved from it's position as a very rough draft.
 It does what it's supposed to: To be a VR app.
+But making this app in the fly was very enjoyable so I might be making some improovements to it.